MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Sectors, subsectors, and digital services as identified by the NIS Directive

 euci:
-:   EU classified information (EUCI) means any information or material designated by a EU security classification, the unauthorised disclosure of which could cause varying degrees of prejudice to the interests o f the European Union or of one or more of the Member States.
+:   EU classified information (EUCI) means any information or material designated by a EU security classification, the unauthorised disclosure of which could cause varying degrees of prejudice to the interests of the European Union or of one or more of the Member States.

 europol-event:
 :   This taxonomy was designed to describe the type of events